Econ01/Markdown-Table-Exporter/README.md

 ## 🏁 Final Words

-This project was built out of the need to turn boring Markdown tables into beautifully presented, export-ready documents for reports, logs, technical specs, and more — all without using bloated web frameworks or plugins.Happy exporting! 🎉
+This project was built out of the need to turn boring Markdown tables into beautifully presented, export-ready documents for reports, logs, technical specs, and more.
+All without using bloated web frameworks or plugins.
+Happy exporting!